 Kate is qualified to undertake Public Access work.

-Kate has a broad and well established professional negligence practice, which covers most of the main professions, with particular emphasis on those involving solicitors, architects and engineers, but also including, surveyors, barristers and financial advisers.
-She is recommended in Chambers & Partners 2016 directory as “very considered; immediately seeing the potential counter-arguments and how they could affect the strategy.”
+Kate has a broad and well-established professional negligence practice, which covers most of the main professions, with particular emphasis on those involving solicitors, architects and engineers, but also including surveyors, barristers and financial advisers.
+She is recommended in Chambers and Partners 2016 directory as “very considered; immediately seeing the potential counter-arguments and how they could affect the strategy.”

 Acting for solicitors in claim arising out of alleged negligent conduct of an appeal to the Employment Appeal Tribunal.

 Acting for claimants in one or more potential claims against solicitors arising out of alleged negligent advice/conduct of litigation against the background of the sale of a tree surgery business.

 Acting for solicitors in a growing number of claims arising out of alleged fraud/negligence in conveyancing transactions, including:

 Acting for lender in claim against solicitors arising out of alleged negligence in reporting to the lender on title.

 Acting in a claim against a barrister arising out of an intellectual property claim which the barrister had pursued to trial on the basis of an allegedly defective statement of case.

 Acting for engineers in a claim arising out of alleged defecting design and installation of a glazing system at commercial premises in London.

 Acting for engineers in a claim arising out of alleged negligent advice regarding remediation of a site for proposed development.